CRN4X/fused-softmax-engine/readme.md

 ### **2. Run RTL Simulation**
 Open ```Vivado 2024.2```
-Create a new project targeting ```Kintex UltraScale+ KCU116``` Add all .v source files from src/ and the .xdc file from constraints/ Set testbench.v as the top module
+Create a new project targeting ```Kintex UltraScale+ KCU116``` Add all the source files from src/ directory
+Add the testbench file ```top_qkt_softmax.sv``` and the input test vector text files from testbench/ directory as simulation sources
-Launch behavioral simulation to verify functionality using generated binary matrices Confirm MAE < 2% compared to FP32 reference (verified via waveform or log output)
+Also add XDC file from the constraints/ directory as constraints Launch behavioral simulation to verify functionality using generated binary matrices Confirm MAE < 2% compared to FP32 reference (verified via waveform or log output)